MantisAI/nervaluate/README.md

 The evaluation metrics output by nervaluate go belong a simple token/tag based schema, and consider diferent scenarios based on wether all the tokens that belong to a named entity were classified or not, and also wether the correct entity type was assigned.

-This problem is described in detail in the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) post by [David Batista](https://github.com/davidsbatista), and extends the code in the [original repository](https://github.com/davidsbatista/NER-Evaluation) which accompanied to blog post.
+This problem is described in detail in the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) post by [David Batista](https://github.com/davidsbatista), and extends the code in the [original repository](https://github.com/davidsbatista/NER-Evaluation) which accompanied the blog post.

 The code draws heavily on: